All resources

 Extracting substrings with REGEXP_EXTRACT_ALL function

 REGEXP_EXTRACT_ALL function extracts all occurrences of a pattern within a string, returning an array of all matches.
-This is useful for capturing multiple instances of a pattern from a single string, enhancing data parsing and extraction tasks.
+This is useful for capturing multiple instances of a pattern from a single string, enhancing data parsing and extraction tasks using regular expressions in BigQuery.

 REGEXP_EXTRACT_ALL(string, pattern)